akelesis/twitter-clone/README.md

 In order to enable picture upload, run `nodemon server.js` and create a folder called *uploads* in the root folder.

+## Some assumptions

+- Reactions to tweets aren't nessessary at this point.

+- Navigation through tweets sub topics (tweets and replys, media and likes) is a trivial aspect and it wouldn't make sense implementing once there aren't other users to connect with.

 ## Available Scripts

 In the project directory, you can run: